hsjunnesson/wolfram.el/README.md

 ## Installation

-Download `wolfram.el` to a directory in your `load-path`.
+Install package `wolfram` from MELPA or download `wolfram.el` to a directory in your `load-path`.
 Then add this to your init file:

 ```
 (require 'wolfram)